ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 In Chandy & Lamport's [original paper](https://lamport.azurewebsites.net/pubs/chandy.pdf) they provide a proof that the snapshot process does in fact terminate.

-Determining the snapshot for the entire system however lies outside the rules of the Chandy-Lamport algorithm and needs to be handled by some external coordinator that stitches all the individual process snapshots together.
+However, determining when the snapshot for the entire system is complete lies outside the rules of the Chandy-Lamport algorithm itself.
+Management of an entire system snapshot needs to be handled by some external coordinating process that:

+1. Receives all the snapshot data from the individual processes, then
+1. Collates that data to form an overall system snapshot.

 ---